They Shall Be Counted: The Theresienstadt Ghetto Art of Erich Lichtblau-Leskly

 Northern Trust Gallery & The Joseph L. & Emily K. Gidwitz Memorial Foundation Gallery

-They Shall Be Counted is a gallery of original paintings and drawings by Erich Lichtblau-Leskly.
-While imprisoned in Theresienstadt (Terezin) Ghetto, he artistically depicted the daily lives of its residents, poignantly capturing the complications and ironies of ghetto life.
+They Shall Be Counted is a gallery of original watercolor paintings and drawings by Erich Lichtblau-Leskly.
+While imprisoned in Theresienstadt (Terezin) Ghetto during the years of 1942-1945, he artistically depicted the experiences of its residents, poignantly capturing the complications and ironies of the ghetto.
+Lichtblau-Leskly bravely and clandestinely created these paintings to show the realities of daily life.

-In the spring of 1945, Lichtblau-Leskly cut most of his artwork into pieces.
-His wife, Elsa Lichtblau, hid the fragmented artwork under the floorboards of the barracks, and Lichtblau-Leskly was able to retrieve it after liberation.
-While living in Israel during the 1950s and 1960s, he reworked these fragments into larger watercolor illustrations.
-Both original sketches and reworked illustrations will be on display in the collection.
+Fearing for his life after others were rounded up and deported, Erich cut most of his artwork into pieces.
+His wife, Elsa, took the fragments of his artwork and hid them underneath the wooden floorboards of her barracks.
+Miraculously, they survived the war and she was able to retrieve them.
+While living in Israel during the 1970s and 1980s, Lichtblau-Leskly reworked these fragments into larger watercolor illustrations.
+Both original sketches and reworked illustrations are on display in the exhibition.

 This exhibition is on loan from Los Angeles Museum of the Holocaust.